noora-ekramy/simple_shell/README.md

 - _strdup
 - _strlen
 - _strtok
+- _getline

 These functions are used to implement various functionalities of the shell program and interact with the operating system.

 ## Key Features

+- **Interactive, Non-Interactive, and File Input Modes:**
-- **Interactive Shell**: The shell provides an interactive command-line interface where users can enter commands and receive output.
+  - Interactive mode allows users to enter commands and receive real-time output.
+  - Non-interactive mode reads commands from a file, executing them without a prompt.
+  - File input mode is supported with the usage: `simple_shell [filename]`, one command per line.

+- **Error Handling:**
-- **Error Handling**: Comprehensive error handling ensures that the shell gracefully handles various scenarios, including command not found errors and other exceptions.
+  - Comprehensive error handling gracefully manages various scenarios, including command not found errors and exceptions.

+- **Command Execution:**
-- **Command Execution**: The shell is capable of executing external commands by locating executables in the system's PATH.
+  - The shell executes external commands by locating executables in the system's PATH.
+  - It avoids unnecessary forking if a command doesn't exist.

+- **Built-In Commands:**
-- **Built-In Commands**: It supports built-in commands like `cd`, `exit`, `env`, `setenv`, and `unsetenv`.
+  - Supports built-in commands like `cd`, `exit`, `env`, `setenv`, and `unsetenv`.

+- **Signal Handling:**
-- **Signal Handling**: The shell handles signals like Ctrl-C (SIGINT) to prevent unintended termination.
+  - Handles signals such as Ctrl-C (SIGINT) to prevent unintended termination.

+- **Argument Parsing:**
-- **Argument Parsing**: Users can provide arguments with commands, allowing for more complex command execution.
+  - Allows users to provide arguments with commands for more complex executions.

+- **Exit Status:**
-- **Exit Status**: The shell maintains exit statuses and supports the `exit` command to exit the shell with a specified status.
+  - Maintains exit statuses and supports the `exit` command to exit the shell with a specified status.

+- **Custom `getline` Function:**
+  - Implements a custom `getline` function for efficient input reading.
+  - Uses a buffer to minimize calls to the `read` system call and employs static variables.

+- **Handling the PATH:**
+  - Manages the system's PATH variable to locate and execute external commands efficiently.

+These features make the shell versatile and efficient, capable of handling various use cases and providing a user-friendly interface.

 ## How to Use